 Investopedia defines a “safe haven” as “an investment that is expected to retain or increase in value during times of market turbulence”.

-Classic examples of safe haven investments include hard assets like gold, US treasury bills and defensive stocks – for example utility, healthcare, & consumer goods companies, which are essential commodities, resistant to the state of the market.
-Over the last 15 years in particular – during which time the Swiss Franc has increased in value substantially against the USD, EUR and GBP – the Swiss Franc has emerged as another safe haven for investors.
+Classic examples of safe haven investments include hard assets like gold, US treasury bills and defensive stocks.
+Examples include utility, healthcare, & consumer goods companies, which are essential commodities, resistant to the state of the market.
+Over the last 15 years in particular, during which time the Swiss Franc has increased in value substantially against the USD, EUR and GBP, the Swiss Franc has emerged as another safe haven for investors.

 Offering protection from inflation, security from risk and potential for returns, it is Swiss stability and consistency that underpins the attraction of the Swiss Franc.
 In this article we take a look at why Switzerland is such an attractive location for investors and what this might mean for your search for a property in the Alps.

 According to the World Bank, in 2018 Switzerland had a GDP per capita of 82,838.929 USD – the sixth highest GDP per capita of any country – and had the 20th highest total GDP of 705,501.30 USD.

 The Global Competitiveness Report, a yearly report from the World Economic Forum which “assesses the ability of countries to provide high levels of prosperity to their citizens”, ranked Switzerland first in the world from 2009 to 2018.
 While Cornell University’s Global Innovation Index ranked Switzerland consistently at number 1 from 2011 through 2018.